Association of Energy Engineers

-The Association of Energy Engineers (AEE), founded in 1977, is a non-profit professional society whose mission is “to promote the scientific and educational interests of those engaged in the energy industry and to foster action for sustainable development.”
+The Association of Energy Engineers (AEE) is a non-profit professional society founded in 1977 by Albert Thumann.
+The organization promotes scientific and education interests in the energy industry through its networking and outreach efforts and educational and professional certification programs.

 Certifications

 Since 1981 the Association of Energy Engineers has certified more than 33,000 professionals, whose credentials are recognized by cities, states, countries and organizations around the world, as well as the U.S. Department of Energy and the U.S. Agency for International Development.